August 1st, 2022

 The neighborhood situated near Russian Hill, Chinatown and the Financial District is walkable and includes Victorian architecture, steep hills and sweeping views.

-Stanford Court Hotel is located right in the mix, just a 10-minute walk away from SF’s Little Italy.
+Stanford Court is located right in the mix, just a 10-minute walk away from SF’s Little Italy.
 Here’s your North Beach guide.

 Allen Ginsberg, Jack Kerouac, Neil Cassady, Lawrence Ferlinghetti and others all turned cafes and bars in North Beach into a now historic center for the beat subculture.
 Points of interest include Vesuvio Cafe, a kitschy bar that’s been around since 1948 and has seen the likes of Bob Dylan, Francis Ford Coppola and just about all the beat poets (255 Columbus Ave).
 Across the alley of Vesuvio (aptly named after Jack Kerouac who lived off the little street), is City Lights Bookstore, co-founded by Ferlinghetti.
 City Lights is an independent bookstore and publisher, originally publishing Ginsberg’s famous collection, Howl and Other Poems (1956).
 There’s an astounding array of books at City Lights and the staff is knowledgeable and helpful.
 Treat yourself.